Skip to main content

 Home Equity Investments

 Home equity investments have emerged as an alternative to traditional bridge loans.
-Many providers, including Hometap, don’t have any prepayment penalties or interest to worry about.
+Many providers, including Hometap, don’t have any prepayment penalties to worry about.
 This makes them a great short-term solution if you want to avoid the added costs, hassle, and stress of bridge loans.
 The time from application to funding can take at least a few weeks, however, so if you need cash urgently — in a matter of days — a bridge loan may still be a better choice.

 The more you know about your home equity, the better decisions you can make about what to do with it.
 Do you know how much equity you have in your home?
 The Home Equity Dashboard makes it easy to find out.